1972–73 AEK Athens F.C. season: Overview

-The declining course of AEK Athens continued during the period 1972–73.
-Important players such as Petros Ravousis, Tasos Konstantinou and Dionysis Tsamis were acquired.
-On the other hand, the arrival of dubious value of Latin American footballers, according to the current of the time, such as Néstor Errea, Rodolfo Vicente and Hugo Zeer did not offer anything special to the problematic AEK.
-As a result, the club finished 5th, at a distance of 23 points from the top.
-The counterproductive attack of AEK in contrast to their long tradition in this section, was remarkable, as they scored only 39 goals while conceding 36.
+The declining course of AEK Athens continued.
+However, important players such as Petros Ravousis, Tasos Konstantinou and Dionysis Tsamis were acquired.
+On the other hand, the arrival of dubious value of Latin American footballers, according to the current of the time, such as Néstor Errea, Rodolfo Vicente and Hugo Zeer did not offer anything special to the then problematic AEK.
+Among the departures were players with many years of service in the club, such as Giorgos Kefalidis and Stelios Skevofilakas, who moved to Atromitos as a part of the tranfer of Lakis Nikolaou from the previous season, Panagiotis Ventouris who went to Cyprus, Andreas Papaemmanouil who retired, but most importantly, Stelios Serafidis, who also retired after 19 years at the yellow-blacks.

 AEK participated in the UEFA Cup for the first time in their history.
 In the first round, they were drawn against the Hungarian Salgótarján.
 It was characteristic, that the two matches against AEK constitute the whole of the European presence in Salgótarján's history.
 In the first leg at Nea Filadelfeia, AEK prevailed easily with 3–1.
-The rematch in Hungary had acquired a purely procedural character and the "yellow-blacks" qualified with a 1–1 draw.
+The rematch in Hungary had acquired a purely procedural character and the yellow-blacks qualified with a 1–1 draw.
 In the second round, luck completely turned its back on AEK, bringing them against the great Liverpool of Bill Shankly.
-The first match on Anfield, Liverpool's unquestionable superiority was certified, as the "reds" took the victory with 3–0 and largely ensured the qualification for the next round.
+The first match on Anfield, Liverpool's unquestionable superiority was certified, as the reds took the victory with 3–0 and largely ensured the qualification for the next round.
 In the rematch of AEK Stadium, Liverpool finished the job with a 3–1 win, which sent them to the next round and in the conquest of the title, at the end of the season.

-For another year AEK stayed away from claiming the Greek Cup.
-In the First Round, AEK eliminated Korinthos at home and in the Round of 32, they overcame Ethnikos Asteras, with an impressive 9–0 home win.
-At the Round of 16, AEK were drawn against the second division club Apollon Kalamarias and were eliminated with a 2–1 defeat at Kalamaria.
+For another year AEK stayed away from claiming the Cup.
+In the first round, they eliminated Korinthos at home and in the round of 32, they overcame Ethnikos Asteras, with an impressive 9–0 home win.
+At the round of 16, AEK were drawn against the second division club Apollon Kalamarias and were eliminated with a 2–1 defeat at Kalamaria.
+That resulted in the removal of Branko Stanković from the bench of the team, after 5 years at the club.

+After a period with the manager of the reserve team, Kostas Chatzimichail at the wheel, Billy Bingham, the then manager of the national team, was hired in February at a very difficult turn for the club, which was plagued by administrative and competitive problems.
+AEK were far from the top and the Irishman failed to change the situation and was fired at the end of the season.
+As a result, the club finished 5th, at a distance of 23 points from the top.
+The counterproductive attack of AEK in contrast to their long tradition in this section, was remarkable, as they scored only 39 goals while conceding 36.